 - The Three Wise Men invented Christmas in the year 0 B.C., which stands for Zero Before Christmas.
 0 B.C. began when Jesus was born, which also happened to be on Christmas Day.

-- The Three Wise Men — Porthos, Athos and Aramis — followed a star all the way to the barn (which was probably a cave) in which Jesus was born.
+- The Three Wise Men — Porthos, Athos and Aramis — followed a star all the way to the barn in which Jesus was born.
 During daylight hours, when they couldn’t see the star, the Three Wise Men drank fermented camel’s milk, smoked opium and played cards for gold.

 - During World War I, English soldiers threw gifts at German soldiers on Christmas Day.
 On Boxing Day, they threw grenades.
 It was nice while it lasted.